 - There has been an increasing rise in voices against the censorship policies of Twitter, Facebook and YouTube across the globe.
 A lot of claims of suppression coming from countries with Right Wing governments which include India and the UK.
 India, which brought in a right wing conservative government in 2014 and reelected the same with increased majority in 2019, has twice raised an issue with Twitter regarding their geographical integrity.
 Twitter has yet to respond.

-Across the world, YouTube continues to demonetize videos that are far right, ultra conservative, against Islam.
-They’ve now expanded its scope to demonetize conspiracy theories as well.
+Across the world, YouTube continues to demonetize videos that are far-right, ultra-conservative, against Islam.
+They’ve now expanded their scope to demonetize conspiracy theories as well.

 A lot of these creators and their audiences have already moved to Rumble and it won’t be long before others follow suit.
 Which could result in a Rumble stock price.